danomatika/ofxPd/README.markdown

 openFrameworks/apps/myApps/myPdProject/
 </pre>

-### For XCode:
+#### Xcode

-Rename the project in XCode (do not rename the .xcodeproj file in Finder!): XCode Menu->Project->Rename
+Rename the project in Xcode (do not rename the .xcodeproj file in Finder!):
+* Xcode Menu->Project->Rename

-### For Codeblocks (Win & Linux):
+#### Codeblocks (Win & Linux)

-Rename the *.cbp and *workspace files to the same name as the project folder.
-Open the workspace, readd the renamed project file, and remove the old project.
+* rename the *.cbp and *.workspace files
+* open the workspace and readd the renamed project file by dragging it onto the project tree (it will complain about the missing project you renamed)
+* if you renamed the project *folder* make sure to set the project name to this folder name or C::B will not be able to run the binary:
+	* right click on project in the tree (not the workspace)
+	* Properties...->Title

+#### For Visual Studio

+* rename the *.sln, *.vcxproj, & *.vcxproj.filters files
+* open the solution and delete the old project from the projects tree
+* go to File->Add->Existing Projects/Solutions and select the *.vcxproj file
+* right click on the project in the projects tree and rename it

 Adding ofxPd to an Existing Project
 -----------------------------------